tescolopio/tescolopio/README.md

 ## Background

-10+ years in IT security and compliance across financial services, technology, and logistics.
+10+ years in Operations, Regulatory Compliance, and IT security across financial services, technology, and logistics.

 **Current:** Security Consultant supporting Global Information Security at Bank of America (via TEKSystems), focused on Data Loss Prevention and compliance program acceleration.